 What is the history of Prime Day?

 To help celebrate its 20th anniversary, Amazon kicked off Prime Day back in 2015.
 Since then, the company has grown the event, making it a little bigger each year.
-2019 marks the fifth anniversary of Prime Day as we know it.
-The event started as a one-day thing that had a random mix of things on sale, and has evolved into what was a 36 hour event last year that offered over 1 million deals.
+2020 will mark the sixth anniversary of Prime Day as we know it.
+The event started as a one-day thing that had a random mix of things on sale, and has evolved into what was a 48 hour event last year that offered well over 1 million deals.

 How does Amazon Prime Day work?

 Prime Day is not as straightforward as some other big shopping days, and that's not such a bad thing.
 There are some things that you'll want to keep in mind, especially if you are looking for deals on specific products.
 Last year, Amazon released deals in batches every three hours.
 This year, some of the promotions are based around six-hour blocks, so it's possible the company has extended the times each deal will be available to accommodate for the longer event.

 Only people who are Amazon Prime members will be able to participate in Prime Day.
 You don't have to be a long-standing member.
 Even if you just use the 30-day Prime Day free trial for the event you can shop the sales.

 So, do I need to be a Prime member to get Prime Day deals?